Folsom Wrongful Death Lawyer

 - The victim's child or children

-- If the victim passed away without a significant other or children, it is still possible to file a claim.
-However, it needs to be filed by the individual designated as the representative or executor of the victim’s estate.
+- If the victim passes away without a significant other or children, it is still possible to file a claim.
+However, it needs to be filed by the individual designated as the representative or executor of the victim's estate.

-You may be thinking, “okay, I’ll just wait until the first lawsuit is completed, then I’ll file my lawsuit.”
+You may think, "Okay, I'll just wait until the first lawsuit is completed, then file my lawsuit."
 Again, this would be a fruitless endeavor.
-First, there is collateral estoppel, which is a legal doctrine holding that the same issues will not be re-litigated.
-Second, there will probably be statute of limitations problems with filing a second lawsuit after the conclusion of a first lawsuit.Will I Have to Testify in Court?
+First, collateral estoppel is a legal doctrine holding that the same issues will not be re-litigated.
+Second, there will probably be statute of limitations problems with filing a second lawsuit after a first lawsuit.Will I Have to Testify in Court?

-A jury trial will occur if the other party’s insurance representative is unwilling to offer a reasonable settlement.
-If this happens, the burden is on your wrongful death attorney to present compelling evidence to prove that the defendant was liable for your loved one’s death.
-Four elements need to be established to hold a defendant liable in a wrongful death case.
-Those four elements include:
+A jury trial will occur if the other party's insurance representative refuses to offer a reasonable settlement.
+If this happens, the burden is on your wrongful death attorney to present compelling evidence to prove that the defendant was liable for your loved one's death.
+Four elements must be established to hold a defendant responsible in a wrongful death case, and those four elements include the following:

 - A duty of care – This arises in different circumstances.
-For example, a driver has a duty of care to operate their vehicle reasonably safely and adhere to the rules of the road.
+For example, a driver is responsible for operating their vehicle reasonably safely and adhering to the rules of the road.

 - Brеасh of the duty of care – There needs to be evidence that the dеfеndаnt breached the duty of care.

-- Causation – Once a breach of duty has been established, thеrе needs to be sufficient evidence showing a proximate, causal link bеtwееn thе dеfеndаnt’ѕ brеасh and your loved one’s death.
+- Causation – Once a breach of duty has been established, thеrе needs to be evidence proving a causal link bеtwееn thе dеfеndаnt’ѕ brеасh and your loved one's death.

 - Dаmаgеѕ - In the wrongful death context, this element can be proven by producing bills and invoices related to medical care, funeral and burial expenses, past tax returns for lost wages, and so forth.